 “Everyone tells me something different.”
 It’s the number one struggle we hear from new parents.
 When it comes to parenting questions such as diapering, feeding, sleeping and even choosing a baby swing, everybody’s got an opinion.
-Every sister, neighbor and web forum offers you a new idea, often with the conviction that this is The Way to do it.
+Every sister, neighbor and online forum offers you a new idea, often with the conviction that this is The Way to do it.
 And if you’re hearing these million different things, it can drive you crazy and leave you feeling lost.

 So why is it that there are so many different suggestions for just one simple problem?
 C’mon, isn’t there just a right answer?